-Affects the Social Security benefit you receive as a spouse, widow or widower.
+The Government Pension Offset affects the Social Security benefit you receive as a spouse, widow or widower by:

-- May reduce or eliminate any spouse's, widow's or widower's Social Security benefit you may receive. - Offsets your Social Security benefit by two-thirds of the amount of your CalSTRS retirement benefit, and may eliminate it.
+- Potentially reducing or eliminating any spouse's, widow's or widower's Social Security benefit you may receive. - Offsetting your Social Security benefit by two-thirds of the amount of your CaISTRS retirement benefit, possibly eliminating it.

+Example

-Example: Assume your expected widow's or widower's Social Security benefit is \$1,500 and your CalSTRS retirement benefit is \$4,500.
-Since two-thirds of \$4,500 is \$3,000, which is more than your \$1,500 Social Security benefit, you would not get a Social Security benefit.
+Assume your expected widow's or widower's Social Security benefit is \$1,500 and your CalSTRS retirement benefit is \$4,500.

+Since two-thirds of \$4,500 is \$3,000. which is more than your \$1,500 Social Security benefit, you would not get a Social Security benefit.